CS3398-Badoons-Ciao/CS3398-Badoons-F2019/README.md

   * Created JUnit tests-> every file inside the test directory

 ## Sprint 3 Project Status
-Base Model is implemented, including student data, operations on that data, and data persistence via class serialization to file.
-The three basic scene GUI visuals have been implemented: Login, Courses Overview, and Course.
+Model is implemented, including student data, operations on that data, and data persistence via class serialization to file.
+User can export data to Excel.
+Log-in, Account Creation, Main Menu, Options Menu, Courses Overview, and Course Scenes complete.
+Assignment grades, Category w/ Weight grade, Course grade, GPA w/ Credit Hours display and update correctly.
+UI/UX is improved - Scenes are centered, resize correctly, and have improved structure.
+User can update primary and secondary background colors using Color Picker.
 Next Steps:
-* Jon - Continue refactor and GUI scenes course overview and course.
+* Jon - To Do list controller, To Do list scene structure fix
 * Bailey - Added logging files and frame workd to more in depth logs as needed
   * Next Step: Add more detailed log messages and impment the cml into a gui window
 * Charles - Backend linking with the model and gui is working.
 Finish adding features to match our backend's functions to the GUI, such as a account creation to the title screen.